rks101/eglinux/README.md

 Q. [Interesting] Is Divide-by-Zero (DBZ or DIV0) a hardware or software interrupt?
 A. This question is interesting, and you may find different answers.
 First, mathematics does not define division by zero.
 Think about zero partitions of a 12.4-meter pipe.
 Can you have zero partitions and then create a whole from these zero partitions?

-Programming languages like C do not explicitly define the outcome of such arithmetic.
-In the C++ specification, it is left as Undefined/Unknown behaviour.
+Programming languages like C/C++ do not explicitly define the outcome of such arithmetic.
+In the C++ specification, it is left as Undefined behaviour.

 In the Linux kernel for the x86 architecture, there is a trap handler function to send the SIGFPE signal for such a division.

 A few opinions on DBZ: [1](https://stackoverflow.com/questions/21852270/number-divide-by-zero-is-hardware-exception) , [2](https://www.sysnet.ucsd.edu/~voelker/class/cse120/signals.html) , [3](https://stackoverflow.com/questions/23878400/how-processor-handles-case-of-division-by-zero) , [4](https://stackoverflow.com/questions/13563688/divide-by-zero-exception-handling-in-linux) , [5](https://ee.usc.edu/stochastic-nets/docs/divide-by-zero.pdf).

-Results or penalties of a DBZ scenario can be catastrophic, as seen in the Ariane V launcher failure.
-Therefore, verification researchers emphasize the verification of DBZ properties, overflows, and the like.
+Results or penalties of a DBZ scenario can be catastrophic.
+Therefore, researchers emphasize the verification of DBZ properties, arithmetic overflows, and like.

 Also, check this answer on gen AI tools and repeat on different days.